andreasfertl/Homecontrol-Server/README.md

 # Homecontrol-Server
 A Homecontrol Server application which runs without any HW dependencies and uses multithreading and messages to communicate between modules.

+For Example:
+A Lightswitch will send a message to the appropiate light with on/off.
+A Temperature sensor will send a message to all subscribers (e.g. logging module)

 ## Prerequisites:
 Windows 10, 8.1, 7, Linux
 Visual Studio 2017 or newer (on Windows)